 Because it is a legal gray area, it is now pretty rare to get fully-loaded Kodi boxes.
 They have also become less popular, as fully-loaded boxes tend to come with a lot of extra stuff you don’t want and with add-ons that just don’t work.

 You are better off determining what you want – sports, gaming, movies, TV shows, music – and then going onto the Kodi forums to find the best ways to load these onto your Kodi box (or using this in-depth guide!).

-If you’d like further resources, one of the best sources is the Kodi section of this website.
-My advice is to follow this guide, but then to start playing around.
+If you’d like further resources, one of the best is the Kodi section of this website.
+My advice is to follow this guide, but then start playing around.
 Tweak.
 Modify.
 Ask questions.
 There’s so much that Kodi can do.
 Enjoy!

 If you have any comments or first-hand experiences with setting up Kodi boxes, please post them below or share your pictures via our social media.

 I have downloaded Kodi 17.1 on my laptop.
 But it comes up not connected to the internet, when my laptop clearly is, I can’t get any further, can anyone help?

 – kodi fixed by modem router to ipv4 not ipv6